Different Types of Socks: A Complete-ish Guide

 Let’s consider these from shortest to tallest.

 No Show socks are exactly what they sound like — these are socks designed to be invisible when your shoes are on, and typically those shoes are low-tops.
-Though they come in a range of options, the rule of thumb for no show socks is they rise no higher than your ankle.
+Though they come in a range of options, the rule of thumb for no show socks is that they rise no higher than your ankle.

 At Darn Tough, we knit no shows ranging from Invisible (for a truly no-sock look in even your boat shoes) to No Show Tab running socks, which rise to just below the ankle and have tabs for a secure, no-blister fit.
 No show socks are often a go-to for casual and athletic settings, perfect for footwear ranging from dress shoes to sneakers.